mydobie/skipMenu/README.md

 ### Labeling Options

-In order to support internalization and customization, you can pass in an object of options for custom labels.
+In order to support internationalization and customization, you can pass in an object of options for custom labels.

 Note: All options are optional.